AmeyChoudhary/Stock-Pricing/README.md

-# Stock Sentiment Analysis with LSTM
+# Stock Price Analysis using Sentiment and LSTM

 This project integrates financial news sentiment analysis with stock trend prediction using an LSTM (Long Short-Term Memory) neural network.
-It utilizes **FinBERT**, a financial sentiment analysis model, to extract sentiment scores from financial news and combines them with stock price trends to forecast stock movements.
+It utilizes **FinBERT**, a financial sentiment analysis model, to extract sentiment scores from financial news and combines them with stock price trends to forecast future stock movements.

 ## Features
 - **Sentiment Analysis with FinBERT**: Extracts sentiment scores from financial news articles.